-Local Gravity is my name for gravity at a specific height above sea level or a local but small gravitational mass.
-Good example is a lead ball.
+Local Gravity is my name for gravity at a specific height above sea level or normal ojects like metal balls.

-Though he did not call it Local Gravity, Henry Cavendish in his famous experiment in 1797-1798, calculated the gravitation pull between lead balls with a torsion balance.
+Henry Cavendish in his famous experiment in 1797-1798, calculated the gravitation force between lead balls with a torsion balance.

 This quote from Wikipedia explains the experiment:

 The experimental apparatus consisted of a torsion balance with a pair of 2-inch 1.61-pound lead spheres suspended from the arm of a torsion balance and two much larger stationary lead balls (350 pounds).
 Cavendish intended to measure the force of Gravitational attraction between the two.
 He noticed that Michell's apparatus would be sensitive to temperature differences and induced air currents, so he made modifications by isolating the apparatus in a separate room with external controls and telescopes for making observations.

 Data from the experiment was used to calculate the universal gravitational constant G.

 Einstein's Theory or General Relativity in 1915 said massive objects cause a distortion in space-time, which is felt as gravity.